carecodeconnect/digit-recogniser/README.md

-# digit-recogniser: deep learning neural network for digit recognition
+# digit-recogniser: a deep learning neural network for digit recognition built with `numpy`

+Version: v0.1.0

 # Overview